 The power of accurate segmentations in AI-driven solutions for medical imaging

-The segmentation process involves precisely identifying and delineating a region of interest (ROI) within an image.
-In medical imaging, these ROIs may include lesions, organs, healthy tissues, or structures, delineated in one or multiple modalities, such Magnetic Resonance Imaging (MRI), Computerized Tomography (CT) or Positron Emission Tomography (PET), among others.
+The medical AI segmentation process involves precisely identifying and delineating a region of interest (ROI) within an image.
+In medical image segmentation AI, these ROIs may include lesions, organs, healthy tissues, or structures, delineated in one or multiple imaging modalities, such Magnetic Resonance Imaging (MRI), Computerized Tomography (CT) or Positron Emission Tomography (PET), among others.

-Quibim decided to address this crucial step at AI algorithms manufacturing by having a dedicated team responsible for meticulous quality checks and precise segmentations.
+Recognizing the critical role of segmentation in AI-driven solutions, Quibim decided to address this crucial step at AI algorithms manufacturing by having a dedicated team responsible for meticulous quality checks and precise medical AI segmentation.
 This ensures strict adherence to the highest quality standards directly influencing the performance of our AI-empowered automated segmentation tools, as well as predictive and prognostic algorithms.
-Serving as the inception point, these processes mark the initial interaction with the imaging exams, setting the stage for achieving success in the development of Quibim products.
+Serving as the inception point, these processes mark the initial interaction with the imaging exams, setting the stage for achieving success in the development of Quibim’s innovative medical imaging solutions.

-In addition to the above purpose, these accurate and validated segmentation serves as a highly valuable source of databases.
-This wealth of data empowers our company to further advance, developing proprietary automatic segmentation algorithms guided by cutting-edge AI technology.
-This strategic utilization enhances our capacity for innovation and ensures a robust foundation for the continuous evolution of our QP-solutions.
+In addition to the above purpose, our validated segmentations serve as invaluable databases that enhance AI model training.
+This wealth of data empowers our company to further advance, developing proprietary automatic segmentation algorithms guided by cutting-edge medical AI segmentation technology.
+Our commitment to precision and advanced AI-driven solutions ensures that our solutions remain at the forefront of medical imaging advancements.

 1-Segmentation of the central zone, peripheral zone of the prostate and seminal vesicles on Axial T2-wheited magnetic resonance imaging.